12.1 – Taking stock

 Key takeaways from this chapter

-- When it comes to understanding the business, one should be completely thorough with the business operations of the company
+- When it comes to an understanding the business, one should be completely thorough with the company’s business operation.

 - The DCF method is one of the best techniques to identify the intrinsic value of the business